 Glucosamine and chondroitin supplements have received a lot of attention due to claims that they can improve or maintain joint health.
 Numerous studies have been performed in an effort to determine the efficacy of glucosamine and chondroitin on dog health.

 Antioxidants are also looked upon favorably for their potential to impact the effect of degenerative conditions such as arthritis and heart disease.
 As well as their role in supporting a healthy immune system.
-Research done in a 2012 study found that an antioxidant-fortified diet may lead to improved cognitive performance in dogs.
+Research done in another study found that an antioxidant-fortified diet may lead to improved cognitive performance in dogs.

 One ingredient that should not be in the best dry dog food for senior dogs, are low grade protein sources.
 For example chicken by-products.
 By-products are an inferior nutrition source and can upset delicate digestive systems.
 Rounding out the list of undesirable ingredients are soybeans, corn, wheat, and gluten.
 These ingredients are more difficult for dogs to digest and are commonly implicated in allergic reactions.